dpk5e7/powder-bound/README.md

 ## Future Enhancements

 1. Sync the weather with driving directions so the user knows what the weather is forecasted to be when they get to various waypoints on their route.
-2. Display all SNOTEL stations in Colorado on the map to provide info for backcountry skiers.
+2. Display all SNOTEL stations in Colorado on the map to provide info for backcountry skiers. -- Done!
 3. Add travel alerts to the driving directions display.
 4. Use secure authentication and server side storage for user profiles
 5. Increase robustness of input validation
-6. Refactor code to single purpose functions

 ## Acceptance Criteria